-- 7. Capital is the cornerstone of an ADI's financial strength.
-It supports an ADI's operations by providing a buffer to absorb unanticipated losses from its activities and, in the event of problems, enables the ADI to continue to operate in a sound and viable manner while the problems are addressed or resolved. - 8.
-Capital management must be an integral part of an ADI's risk management, by aligning its risk appetite and risk profile with its capacity to absorb losses.
+- 8. Capital is the cornerstone of an ADI's financial strength.
+It supports an ADI's operations by providing a buffer to absorb unanticipated losses from its activities and enables the ADI to continue to operate in a sound and viable manner in the face of such losses. - 9.
+Capital management forms an integral part of an ADI's risk management, in aligning its risk appetite and risk profile with its capacity to absorb unanticipated losses.

-- 9. The Board of directors (Board)1 of an ADI has a duty to ensure that the ADI maintains a level and quality of capital commensurate with the type, amount and concentration of risks to which the ADI is exposed from its activities.
-In doing so, the Board must have regard to any prospective changes in the ADI's risk profile and capital holdings. - 10.
-An ADI that is a member of a group may be exposed to risks, including reputational and contagion risk, through its association with other members of the group.
+- 10. The Board of directors (Board)1 of an ADI has a duty to ensure that the ADI maintains an appropriate level and quality of capital commensurate with the type, amount and concentration of risks to which the ADI is exposed from its activities.
+In doing so, the Board must have regard to any prospective changes in the ADI's risk profile and capital holdings. - 11.
+An ADI that is a member of a group could be exposed to risks, including reputational and contagion risk, through its association with other members of the group.
 Problems arising in other group members may compromise the financial and operational position of the ADI.
 The Board, in determining the capital adequacy of the ADI at Level 1, must have regard to: - (a) risks posed to the ADI by other members of the group, including the impact on the ability of the ADI to raise funding and additional capital should the need arise; - (b) obligations, both direct and indirect, arising from the ADI's association with group members that could give rise to a call on the capital of the ADI; - (c) the ability to freely transfer capital (including situations where the group is under financial or other forms of stress) from members of the group to recapitalise the ADI or other members of the group.
 This includes consideration of: - (i) the integration of business operations within the group; - (ii) the importance of members of the group to the group; - (iii) the impact of cross-border jurisdictional issues; - (iv) differences in legislative and regulatory requirements that may apply to group members; and - (v) the impact of taxation and other factors on the ability to realise investments in, or transfer surplus capital from, group members.